vigneshd332/proximity/README.md

 # bot-discord-random
 Just a thing I've been working on, a bot for Discord.
 I'm currently hosting my bot on Heroku.
-Feel free to contact or ask me anything.
+Feel free to contact or ask me anything by opening an issue.

 Right now, the bot can:
 * Play Songs